Euro-Asia Economic Forum highlights cooperation, development

 An economic and trade expo also opened on the sidelines of the forum.
 It consists of five areas, including an international import exhibition area and a theme area featuring five Central Asian countries.

-The Euro-Asia Economic Forum, an important economic cooperation mechanism under the framework of the Shanghai Cooperation Organization, has been held every two years since its inception in 2005.
+The Euro-Asia Economic Forum, an important economic cooperation mechanism under the framework of the Shanghai Cooperation Organization (SCO), has been held every two years since its inception in 2005.

+Su Hui, vice chairperson of the National Committee of the Chinese People's Political Consultative Conference, said at the opening ceremony that the forum is of significance to deepening Belt and Road cooperation and implementing the consensus achieved at the China-Central Asia Summit.

+China will remain committed to its fundamental national policy of opening up to the outside world, adhere firmly to economic globalization, continue providing new opportunities for the world through its development, and promote the construction of an open world economy, Su said.

 Photos